 In the Location text box, provide additional location information, and then click Add Map Link again.
 When the mapping service verifies the location, it's automatically added to the Recent Links list.

 If you want to provide a map link to a relatively remote area or if you're trying to link to an address that the Bing Map Platform can't verify, you might want to use latitude and longitude coordinates.
 (Typically, a location's coordinates are easy to find using Internet search.)

 When you enter the coordinates, use the Decimal Degrees format where the N-S and E-W designators are omitted.
 Instead, to indicate direction, use the:

 For example, to add a map link to Hamlin Park in Shoreline, WA, use these values for latitude and longitude respectively: +47.7470422 and -122.3087386.

-Tip Latitude values that omit the plus sign are assumed to be north of the equator and east of the Prime meridian.
+Tip Latitude and longitude values that omit the plus sign are assumed to be north of the equator and east of the Prime meridian.